 It’s important to look ahead too.
 Even if you are a small business right now, is that still going to be the case a couple of years down the line?
 If you can afford to rent a slightly bigger space than you need right now you will have more scope for expansion later.
 If not, then ask the landlord if there is the option to move to a larger unit without penalty if you acquire more equipment or employ more people in future.

-As well as space for your equipment, bear in mind that you will need some sort of office set up, whether that is a separate room for making calls and dealing with admin and invoicing or just a desk and a computer in the corner.
+As well as space for your equipment, bear in mind that you will need some sort of office set up, whether that is a separate room or quiet space for making calls and dealing with admin and invoicing or just a desk and a computer in the corner.
 You may also need a storage area for materials or spare parts.
 Never underestimate the benefit of separate storage when it comes to keeping your workshop tidy.

 Location of Workshop